anton-smirnov-robert/weaver/content/note/note on Montévil2016.md

 ### Symmetry in physics

-The first part discuss the role of a [symmetry in physics](concept/symmetry%20in%20physics.md), and relates it to the idea of a generic, abstract object.
+The first part discuss the role of a [symmetry](concept/symmetry.md), and relates it to the idea of a generic, abstract object.

 ![](images/Pasted%20image%2020230320111525.png)

-### Variation in biology as symmetry breaking
+### Variation in biology as symmetry change

 Organisms are not invariant under the flow of time, because they develop and evolve.

-One way to accomodate those variations is to posit a mathematical structure that is used to single out a trajectory for generic organisms, in an predefined space of pertinent observables (functions).
-Neo-preformationists, that posit complete genetic determination (via the non-metaphorical use of the "genetic program") uses such a view.
+One way to accomodate those variations is to posit a mathematical structure that is used to single out the trajectory of generic objects (biological organisms) in an predefined space of pertinent possibilities that define observables (biological functions).
+This approach, that is at the core of physics, posit an invariant equation that governs the dynamics, and that is justified by an underlying [symmetry](concept/symmetry.md).

+For instance, neo-preformationists, that posit complete genetic determination uses such a view to account for evolution.
 The postulated one to one correspondance between a DNA sequence and phenotypes points to a predefined set of functional possibilities, the one that gathers all sequences one can make with nucleotides.
-Changes is this space are governed by mechanisms that describe interactions between organisms (more or less reduced to their DNA strands), and external forces (such as natural selection optimization principles).
+Changes is this space are governed by mechanisms that describe interactions between their DNA (combination, mutation, etc.) and external forces (such as natural selection translated, for instance, as optimization criteria).
+We argue that this approach, which is enshrined in the [Modern Synthesis](concept/Modern%20Synthesis.md), is limited because:

-Another way to accomodate the functional variations throughout time is to understand the succesive number of qualitative changes — in a way a function is performed, or the appearance or disappearance of new functions — as change of symmetries.
-Accordingly, this means that the mathematical apparatus to describe organisms is not constant throughout time.
-Consequently, this means that novelties happen in an unpredictable ways.

-We argue that the first approach, which is enshrined in the [Modern Synthesis](concept/Modern%20Synthesis.md), is limited because:
 1) the one to one correspondance between a phenotype and a proteome was never explicited, and the expression of the genetic code is complex and has contextual influences ([Stadler2001](reference/Stadler2001.md), [Huang2009](reference/Huang2009.md), [David2013](reference/David2013.md)).
 2) the phase space is not relevant, because we cannot assess even the viability of an organism based on a DNA sequence.
-3) genes cannot solely explain changes of organisms on ontogenetic and phylogenetic times scales ([Laland2015](reference/Laland2015.md)).
+3) genes, on their own, cannot solely explain changes of organisms on ontogenetic and phylogenetic times scales ([Laland2015](reference/Laland2015.md)).

+Another way to accomodate functional variations in the biosphere is to understand the succesive number of qualitative changes — in a way a function is performed, or the appearance or disappearance of new functions — like change of symmetries in physics.
+Accordingly, this means that the mathematical apparatus to describe an organism is not constant throughout time.

+This leads to the principle of variation: ==organisms are **specific** objects==.

+Organisms are not symmetric under permutation for a given theoretical analysis  Rather, an organism is an object defined by its history of unpredictable and context-dependent functional variations.
+It requires changing physico-mathematical structures (properties of objects, relevant observables, equations) to describe it throughtout time.

 ![](images/Pasted%20image%2020230320184008.png)

+### Consequences of the principle of variation

+On symmetrization (see note on [note on Montévil2019](note/note%20on%20Montévil2019.md)).

+Consequently, this means that novelties happen in an *unpredictable* ways, because there are no law underlying the dynamics (see [note on Montévil2019a](note/note%20on%20Montévil2019a.md)).